walkjivefly/explorer/README.md

     -daemon -txindex

-### Donate

-    BTC: 3C1VgNZK1M9evqMQaDBUGVCk1EBZU5ND8Q
-    CRW: CRWKcbKuYkT35s4MJMwo8zjTjVe76aCsKUjG

 ### Known Issues

 **script is already running.**

-If you receive this message when launching the sync script either a) a sync is currently in progress, or b) a previous sync was killed before it completed.
-If you are certian a sync is not in progress remove the index.pid from the tmp folder in the explorer root directory.
+If you receive this message when launching the sync script then either:
+* a sync is currently in progress, or
+* a previous sync was killed before it completed.

+If you are certain a sync is not in progress, remove the index.pid from the tmp folder in the explorer root directory.

     rm tmp/index.pid